-If free chlorine is present in the sample, then Sodium Thiosulfate (Na2S2O3) should be added.
+If free chlorine is present in the sample, then Sodium Thiosulfate ( $Na_2S_2O_3$ ) preservative should be used.
 Free chlorine can react with organic compounds to form chlorination by-products.
 Free chlorine is likely to be found in chlorinated municipal drinking waters and treated wastewaters.
-Sodium Thiosulfate, a reducing agent, is added to remove the free chlorine.
-For most levels of free chlorine, add 4 drops of 10% Sodium Thiosulfate to samples in 40 mL vials, and add 5 mL of 10% Sodium Thiosulfate to samples in 1 L bottles.
+Sodium Thiosulfate, a reducing agent, is used to remove the free chlorine.
+Contract laboratories provide coliform sampling bottles pre-preserved with Sodium Thiosulfate.